Robert Zemeckis: 1978–1984: Early comedy films

-Breakthrough and Forrest Gump (1980–1997)

 As a result of his reputation within the industry, Zemeckis had trouble finding work in the early 1980s, though he and Gale kept busy.
 They wrote scripts for other directors, including Car Pool for Brian De Palma and Growing Up for Spielberg; neither ended up getting made.
-Another Zemeckis-Gale project, Back to the Future, about a teenager who accidentally travels back in time to the 1950s, was turned down by every major studio.
+Another Zemeckis-Gale project, Back to the Future, about a teenager who travels back in time to the 1950s, was turned down by every major studio.
 The director was jobless until Michael Douglas hired him in 1984 to direct Romancing the Stone.
-A romantic adventure starring Douglas and Kathleen Turner, Romancing was expected to flop (to the point that, after viewing a rough cut of the film, the producers of the then-in-the-works Cocoon fired Zemeckis as director), but the film became a sleeper hit.
+A romantic adventure starring Douglas and Kathleen Turner, Stone was expected to flop (to the point that, after viewing a rough cut of the film, the producers of the then-in-the-works Cocoon fired Zemeckis as director), but the film became a sleeper hit.
 While working on Romancing the Stone, Zemeckis met composer Alan Silvestri, who has scored all his subsequent pictures.